Skip to main content

 * (This is a non-EPA resource from the Centers for Disease Control and Prevention.)

-• NYC implemented several adaptation actions to address the increasing risk of heat events including promoting ‘cool roofs,’ urban forestry initiatives, and other strategies to prepare for the projected increase in future heat waves, including reducing urban heat island effect.
+• NYC implemented several preparedness actions to address the increasing risk of heat events and to decrease the urban heat island effect.
+"Cool roofs," urban forestry initiatives, and other strategies are promoted to prepare for a projected increase in future heat waves.

-Evaluating performance and risk under the best-available science
+Evaluating performance and risk under the best-available science.

 • The city updated its vulnerability assessment in 2015 (“Building the Knowledge Base for Climate Resiliency”), including projecting climate risk out to 2100 for the first time.